plone/training/docs/mastering-plone/volto_overrides.md

 We want to show the date a News Item is published.
 This way visitors can see at a glance if they are looking at current news.
-This information is not shown by default.
+This information isn't shown by default.
 So you need to customize the way a News Item is rendered.

 A News Item has date attributes.